e271828e/Flight.jl/prototypes/kernel/NOTES.md

   and place two cells at one address, the root input's over the port's.
 The identical leaf one level down still builds, which is the rule's other half: below the root an input face places nothing, so there is nothing to forbid.
+- **A root input's concrete declaration is unique across its fan-out (§8.2, D-168).** Two consumers of one root input face, one declaring `T` and one `Bool`, are refused at the layout barrier as `RootInputTypeConflict` naming the face, both consuming paths and both declarations — not, as before, as the second consumer's `WireTypeMismatch` against the cell the first one typed.
+The test asserts that kind's absence too.
+Its companion is the negative: `T` beside a pinned `Float64` builds, because the two agree at nominal and differ only about partials, which is the fan-out meet rather than a mistake.
 - **A face feeding nothing declares nothing (D-210).** An `input_connections` entry routing to the empty tuple is refused at the level that declares it, root or not, with the offending entry named.
 The condition misdiagnosis it